wickedslug883/EMPTRACK/README.md

 ## Employee Tracker (MySql)

-Using various dependicies such as , mysql. dotenv, express. inquirer, console table, we are able to create an Eomployee Tracker Database customizable with user input.
+Using various dependencies such as , mysql. dotenv, express. inquirer, console table, we are able to create an Employee Tracker Database customizable with user input.
-This is for learning purposes and learning how to utilize various dependices, understanding how to create everything as a whole.
+This is for learning purposes and learning how to utilize various dependencies, understanding how to create everything as a whole.
-With User input, have the option to utilize al the various options within the termnial command line..
+With User input,  have the option to utilize all the various options within the termnial command line..

 ## Table of Contents